For Television, Streaming & Radio

 Ways to Watch & Listen

-Our concert streaming site includes live performances, past concerts and extra you won’t want to miss!
+Our concert streaming site includes live performances, past concerts and extras you won’t want to miss!

-Tune in to Twin Cities PBS (TPT) Minnesota Channel on select Friday nights to enjoy the This is Minnesota Orchestra broadcast.
+Tune in to Twin Cities PBS (TPT 2) on select Friday nights to enjoy our This Is Minnesota Orchestra broadcast.

-Hear live performances select nights at 8pm on YourClassical Minnesota Public Radio, hosted by Melissa Ousley.
+Hear select live performances on YourClassical Minnesota Public Radio, hosted by Melissa Ousley.

 Some tips for watching:

 Anywhere you can play online videos—computer, smart TV, tablet or smartphone—you can watch Minnesota Orchestra performances.
-After the concert has aired live, it remains on the This Is Minnesota Orchestra website so you can view it and other Minnesota Orchestra digital content at any time.
+After the concert has aired live, it remains on the This Is Minnesota Orchestra website for up to one week afterward.